p-adic L-functions for unitary groups: Introduction

 \subsubsection{What this project does not accomplish}

 Although we have made an effort to prove rather general theorems, limitations of patience have induced us to impose restrictions on our results.
 Here are some of the topics we have not covered.

-First of all, we have not bothered to verify that the local and global terms in Equation \eqref{plfunction} correspond termwise with those predicted by the general conjectures on $p$-adic $L$-functions for motives.
-The correspondence between automorphic representations and (de Rham realizations of) motives is not straightforward; we expect to address this issue in a subsequent paper.
-However, until we find a simple way to compute the archimedean term $Z_{\infty}(\pi,\chi)$ explicitly, we will not be able to compare it with anything motivic.
+First of all, we have not bothered to verify that the local terms ($Z_p, Z_\infty, Z_S$) and the global terms ($L(0,\pi,\chi), Q_{\pi,\chi}$) in Equation \eqref{plfunction} correspond termwise with those predicted by the general conjectures on $p$-adic $L$-functions for motives.
+The correspondence between automorphic representations and (de Rham realizations of) motives is not straightforward.
+In a general sense, comparing \eqref{genplfunction} with \eqref{plfunction}, we can say that the motive $M_y$ that appears in \eqref{genplfunction} corresponds in \eqref{plfunction} to the hypothetical motive attached to the automorphic representation $\pi$, whose $\ell$-adic realization is the $n$-dimensional representation of $Gal(\bar{\Q}/\CK)$ constructed in \cite{CH} (among many other places), twisted by the $\ell$-adic Galois character attached to the Hecke character $\chi$.
+The local factor $Z_p$ certainly has the same shape as the local factors that appear in the conjectures of \cite{coatesII,CPR}, but we have not checked that the Frobenius eigenvalues that appear in the latter conjectures are exactly the ones we find.
+We expect to address these issue in a subsequent paper; however, until we find a simple way to compute the archimedean term $Z_{\infty}(\pi,\chi)$ explicitly, we will not be able to compare it with anything motivic.

 We have also not attempted to analyze the local factors at ramified finite primes for $\pi$ and $\chi$.
 The geometry of the moduli space has no obvious connection to the local theory of the doubling method.
 Moreover, a complete treatment of ramified local factors requires a $p$-integral version of the doubling method.
 This may soon be available, thanks to work of Minguez, Helm, Emerton-Helm, and Moss, but for the moment we have preferred to simplify our presentation by choosing local data that give simple volume factors for the local integrals at bad primes.